rhi-222/.streamlit/README.md

-# My Streamlit Project
+# Vehicle Dataset Exploratory Data Analysis

-This project performs exploratory data analysis on a vehicle dataset using Streamlit.
+This project performs exploratory data analysis (EDA) on a vehicle dataset using Streamlit and Jupyter Notebook.
+The analysis includes various visualizations to understand the distribution of vehicle prices and mileage.

+## Introduction

+The primary goal of this project is to gain insights into the vehicle market by analyzing a dataset containing information about various vehicles.
+The dataset includes attributes such as price, mileage (odometer readings), model year, and other relevant features.
+Using Streamlit, we create an interactive web application that provides users with the ability to explore the data through histograms and scatter plots.

 ## Project Structure